If you have question about the entire Western Corridor also see the Western Corridor website.

 How long will construction take?

-Two to three years after consenting and property have been acquired.
+Two to three years.
 Traffic management plans will ensure traffic is kept moving during construction.
 It is not intended that local roads will be utilised to divert traffic around areas under construction.

-The carriageway will be surfaced with an asphalt surface that is quieter than typical chip seal.
+The carriageway will be made from a low noise asphalt surface that is quieter than typical chip seal.

 Will there be provisions for pedestrians and cyclists?

-A pedestrian and cycle underpass will be built under the Harewood Roundabout.
-The underpass will provide safe access across Russley Road (SH1) and access to both the airport precinct and the MacLean’s Island recreational area.
-Once across the State Highway, there is an off-road cycleway connecting Harewood Road with McLeans Island Road.
-This cycleway will be retained with the project.
+- A pedestrian and cycle subway will be built under the Harewood Roundabout.
+The subway will provide safe access across Russley Road (SH1) and access to both the airport precinct and the McLean's Island recreational area.

 Avonhead Road is a ‘local road’ in the Christchurch City Plan hierarchy.
 We did look at allowing left-in and left-out at Avonhead Road but the Russley/Memorial Interchange is too close to Avonhead Road.
 Safety requirements dictate certain distances be provided for traffic merging with the main road.
 If Avonhead Road were to remain open these distances would not be achieved and there would be safety issues.
 (Drivers merging from Memorial Ave. would be speeding up and looking over their right shoulder in the same lane as drivers from the overbridge slowing to turn into Avonhead Road.)

-It is worth noting that access at the current intersection is difficult and there have been a number of crashes, including a fatality.
+It is worth noting that access at the original intersection was difficult and there were a number of crashes, including a fatality.
 The closure of the intersection will remove this crash potential.
 Local residents will need to use the local network to access the State Highway at the improved Memorial Ave intersection.

 The effects of this closure will be a minor increase in vehicles using Roydvale (south) to access Memorial Ave and the State Highway.